 A monster of vaguely anthropoid outline, but with an octopus-like head whose face was a mass of feelers, a scaly, rubbery-looking body, prodigious claws on hind and fore feet, and long, narrow wings behind.The Call of Cthulhu by H.P.
 Lovecraft

 It is no surprise that artwork of Cthulhu produces such vivid and inspirational pieces for us horror RPG fans.
 However Cthulhu is just one of countless entities that horrifies us.

 Some more inspiration for you, again left-right, top to bottom.
-Artist credit goes to:
+Of course the credit goes to the awesome artists:

 - Lovecraft’s Shoggoth by Joseph Diaz

 - Hastur by unknown artist

 - The Terrifying Masters posted by Necron0mic0n

 - Untitled piece posted by Twitter user 13033303